As we know,

 Anyhow, you’d probably need a brain the size of the moon to effectively run and coordinate a whole world of irrational humans by intercepting their communications and altering them on the fly without anyone freaking out.

-People associated with the SIAI would at this point claim that if the AI can’t make use of nanotechnology it might make use of something we haven’t even thought about.
+AI risk advocates would at this point claim that if the AI can’t make use of nanotechnology it might make use of something we haven’t even thought about.
 But what, magic?

 Artificial general intelligence, a single break-through?